Illustration by Emma Jayne, courtesy of the Bright Agency.

 Example: “Don’t take the piss out of Jeremy.
 He’s going through a hard time!”

 Definition: A phrase used to imply that a situation or person will be okay.

 Example: “She’ll be right mate, that sauce stain will come out in the wash.”

 4. Tell him he’s dreamin’

-Definition: This phrase is used to tell somebody that their offer is unreasonable and is frequently used in a trade or bargain context.
-The phrase was originally a quote in the iconically Australian film, The Castle, but has since found its way into common speech.
+Definition: This Aussie phrase is used to tell somebody that their offer is unreasonable — it’s frequently used in trading or bargaining contexts.
+The phrase is actually a quote from the iconic Australian film, The Castle, but it has since found its way into common speech.

 Example: “$250 for a used bicycle helmet?
 Tell him he’s dreamin’.”